carbon-language/carbon-lang/clang/docs/Modules.rst

 ``-fprebuilt-module-path=<directory>``
   Specify the path to the prebuilt modules.
 If specified, we will look for modules in this directory for a given top-level module name.
 We don't need a module map for loading prebuilt modules in this directory and the compiler will not try to rebuild these modules.
 This can be specified multiple times.

+``-fprebuilt-implicit-modules``
+  Enable prebuilt implicit modules.
+If a prebuilt module is not found in the prebuilt modules paths (specified via ``-fprebuilt-module-path``), we will look for a matching implicit module in the prebuilt modules paths.

 -cc1 Options
 ~~~~~~~~~~~~